drTakuOmics/proend-scripts/README.md

 </div>

-#### 5. Testing CDC48A as HbYX proteasome regulatory protein
+#### 5. HbYX protein CDC48A as a potential proteasome regulator

-One of the lesser-known interactors of the 26S proteasome, significantly enriched across several Gene Ontology categories, is the CDC48 gene family, as demonstrated in: <!-- CDC48A (At3g09840) from Arabidopsis
+One proposed and controversial candidate for 20S proteasome regulation, significantly enriched across several Gene Ontology categories, is the CDC48 gene family, as demonstrated in: <!-- CDC48A (At3g09840) from Arabidopsis
 #head(Whole_table[grepl("proteasome",Whole_table$Description),c(2,3,8)])-->